Child of Peace Awards Dinner

 Rosalie Cadron-Jetté Award for Courage and Compassion

-Cokie Roberts is a political commentator for ABC News and NPR.
-In her more than fifty years in broadcasting, she has earned countless awards, including three Emmys.
-She has been inducted into the Broadcasting and Cable Hall of Fame, and was cited by the American Women in Radio and Television as one of the fifty greatest women in the history of broadcasting.
-Roberts has written six New York Times bestsellers, most dealing with the roles of women in U.S. history.
+Cokie Roberts was a political commentator for ABC News and NPR.
+In her more than fifty years in broadcasting, she earned countless awards, including three Emmys.
+She was inducted into the Broadcasting and Cable Hall of Fame, and was cited by the American Women in Radio and Television as one of the fifty greatest women in the history of broadcasting.
+Roberts wrote six New York Times bestsellers, most dealing with the roles of women in U.S. history.

 Steve Roberts is the author of My Fathers’ Houses and From Every End of This Earth.
 He has worked as a journalist for more than forty years, and appears regularly as a political analyst on the ABC radio network and NPR.

-Cokie and Steve Roberts write a weekly column syndicated in newspapers across the country by Universal U Click.
-They have written two books together: Our Haggadah: Uniting Traditions for Interfaith Families, and From this Day Forward, an account of their marriage and other marriages in American history.
+Cokie and Steve Roberts together, wrote a weekly column syndicated in newspapers across the country by Universal U Click.
+They wrote two books together: Our Haggadah: Uniting Traditions for Interfaith Families, and From this Day Forward, an account of their marriage and other marriages in American history.
 The book immediately went onto The New York Times bestseller list.